robin4002/SysInfoMod/README.md

 SysInfoMod
 ============

-You're not sure of performance promised by your host ? <br>
+Not sure of the performances promised by your host ? <br>
-Through SysInfoMod, you will be able to check in two seconds !
+With SysInfoMod, you are able to check them in two seconds !